ohayou12/react-native-http-cache/README.md

 ## iOS: Linking in your XCode project

-- Link `react-native-http-cache` library from your `node_modules/react-native-http-cache/ios` folder like its [described here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
+- Link `@ohayou12/react-native-http-cache` library from your `node_modules/react-native-http-cache/ios` folder like its [described here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
   Don't forget to add it to "Build Phases" of project.